-21. The MNE Guidelines are one of four elements that make up the OECD Declaration on International Investment and Multinational Enterprises (the Declaration) [OECD/LEGAL/0144].
-19 Each element of the Declaration is reinforced by a separate OECD legal instrument.
+The MNE Guidelines are one of four elements that make up the OECD Declaration on International Investment and Multinational Enterprises (the Declaration) [OECD/LEGAL/0144].
+Each element of the Declaration is reinforced by a separate OECD legal instrument.
 The Decision on the Guidelines [OECD/LEGAL/0307] is the procedural complement to the Guidelines themselves and deals specifically with their implementation.
 The 2011 Decision sets out the activities to be undertaken by the Investment Committee with regard to the MNE Guidelines and the NCP process and requires each Adherent to set up an NCP to further the effectiveness of the MNE Guidelines and requires them to make available human and financial resources to their NCP so that they can effectively fulfil their responsibilities.

-- 22. Since 2011, a range of instruments, procedures and actions as described below have also reinforced these core instruments, notably: - Creating a dedicated Working Party on RBC (WPRBC) with a strong Chair and mandate - Establishing the OECD Centre for Responsible Business Conduct; - Developing five OECD Council Recommendations on due diligence and setting out extensive implementation plans in this regard; - Strengthening NCPs through various means (see Section 5); - Establishing the Global Forum on RBC as well as sector-specific fora, and introducing the Roundtable for Policy Makers on RBC; - Reinforcing how the Guidelines and RBC are addressed in formal processes for Adherence to the Declaration and Accession to the OECD Convention; - Integrating the Guidelines into domestic commitments, initiatives, and legal expectations. - 23.
+Since 2011, a range of instruments, procedures and actions as described below have also reinforced these core instruments, notably:

+- Creating a dedicated Working Party on RBC (WPRBC) with a strong Chair and mandate - Establishing the OECD Centre for Responsible Business Conduct; - Developing five OECD Council Recommendations on due diligence and setting out extensive implementation plans in this regard, as well as addressing emerging issues (e.g. digitalization); - Strengthening NCPs through various means (see Section 5.); - Establishing the Global Forum on RBC as well as sector-specific fora, and introducing the Roundtable for Policy Makers on RBC; - Reinforcing how the Guidelines and RBC are addressed in formal processes for Adherence to the Declaration and Accession to the OECD Convention; - Integrating the Guidelines into domestic commitments, initiatives, and legal expectations.

 To better respond to the increased expectations of the 2011 update, the Investment Committee created the Working Party on Responsible Business Conduct (WPRBC) in December 2012 [CE(2013)5].
-The main purpose of the WPRBC is "to assist the Investment Committee in implementing section I of the Investment Declaration with respect to its responsibilities in relation to the Guidelines and the related Decision and Recommendations in order to promote RBC world-wide and to enhance the contribution to sustainable development made by multinational enterprises."
-[DAF/INV/RBC(2018)5/REV1].
-Additionally, in 2019, the OECD Secretariat created a dedicated Centre for RBC in order to give RBC more visibility within and outside the Organisation.
-The Centre serves as the Secretariat to the WPRBC and supports the network of NCPs. - 24.
+The main purpose of the WPRBC is "to assist the Investment Committee in implementing section I of the Investment Declaration with respect to its responsibilities in relation to the Guidelines and the related Decision and Recommendations in order to promote RBC world-wide and to enhance the contribution to sustainable development made by multinational enterprises".
+Additionally, in 2019, a dedicated Centre for RBC was created in the OECD Secretariat in order to give RBC more visibility within and outside the Organisation.
+The Centre serves as the Secretariat to the WPRBC and supports the network of NCPs.

 The last decade has also seen increased collaboration between international organisations to reinforce policy coherence and implementation of the global agenda on RBC and supply chains.
 This includes OECD collaboration with the International Labour Organisation (ILO), the United Nations Development Programme (UNDP), the UN Office of the High Commissioner for Human Rights (UNOHCHR), the UN Environment Programme (UNEP), the European Union, and the World Bank.
-This coordination contributes to international policy alignment which increases policy coherence and collective impact, and avoids duplication.
-The WPRBC continues to support work with other international organisations through regional programmes on RBC and responsible supply chains carried out in Asia and Latin America in collaboration with ILO and UNOHCHR and funded by the EU; joint reports on critical issues such as child labour in global supply chains (OECD-ILO-IOM-UNICEF under Alliance 8.7), shared messages on the alignment of respective RBC instruments and terms between OECD, ILO and OHCHR; 20 as well as ongoing collaboration with other UN agencies such as the International Organization for Migration (IOM) and the Food and Agriculture Organization (FAO)21. - 25.
+This coordination contributes to international policy coherence which increases collective impact and avoids duplication.
+The WPRBC continues to support work with other international organisations through regional programmes on RBC and responsible supply chains carried out in Asia and Latin America in collaboration with ILO and UNOHCHR and funded by the EU; joint reports on critical issues such as child labour in global supply chains (OECD-ILO-IOM-UNICEF under Alliance 8.7), shared messages on the alignment of respective RBC instruments between OECD, ILO and OHCHR; as well as ongoing collaboration with other UN agencies such as the International Organization for Migration (IOM) and the Food and Agriculture Organization (FAO).

 The section below describes the key developments since 2011.